Usage

 can compile a traditional “bare metal” executable or a containerized executable using a set of YAML configuration files.

-Through the fre-cli, fre make can be used to create and run a checkout script, makefile, and compile a model.
+can be used to create and run a checkout script, makefile, and compile a model.

 - Fremake Canopy Supports: